-Brown or oriental mustard Yellow mustard Canola (Brassica napus) (Brassica juncea) (Sinapis alba) Seedling Heart-shaped cotyledons and Heart-shaped cotyledons have a Heart-shaped cotyledons and hairless leaf stalks. few hairs on the edges and upper hairless leaf stalks.
-First true leaves are covered with surface.
-Stems and leaf stalks are First true leaves have a hairless hairs on both the upper and lower densely pubescent (hairy). upper surface with scarce hairs on leaf surfaces.
-Hairs on leaves are First true leaves have a dense the underside of the leaf. less dense than on yellow mustard covering of hair on both the upper and lower surfaces. leaves.
-Adult leaves Adult leaves are dark bluish-Leaves are pale green with hairs Leaves are light-green, densely green, waxy and either hairless or on the first leaves and leaf pubescent and deeply lobed. with a few sparse hairs near the margins.
-The leaf will terminate higher up leaf margin.
-The leaves are The lower leaves will be deeply on the leaf stalk and will not rounded and partially clasp the lobed, while the upper leaves will clasp the stem. stem. be narrower and not lobed.
+Canola Brown or oriental mustard Yellow mustard (Brassica napus) (Brassica juncea) (Sinapis alba) Seedling Heart-shaped cotyledons and hairless leaf stalks.
+First true leaves have a hairless upper surface with scarce hairs on the underside of the leaf.
+Heart-shaped cotyledons and hairless leaf stalks.
+First true leaves are covered with hairs on both the upper and lower leaf surfaces.
+Hairs on leaves are less dense than on yellow mustard leaves.
+Heart-shaped cotyledons have a few hairs on the edges and upper surface.
+Stems and leaf stalks are densely pubescent (hairy).
+First true leaves have a dense covering of hair on both the upper and lower surfaces.
+Adult - leaves Adult leaves are dark bluish- green, waxy and either hairless or with a few sparse hairs near the leaf margin.
+The leaves are rounded and partially clasp the stem.
+Eaves are pale green with hairs on the first leaves and leaf margins.
+The lower leaves will be deeply lobed, while the upper leaves will be narrower and not lobed.
 The leaf will terminate higher up on the petiole and will not clasp the stem.
-Flowers Pale yellow flowers.
-Yellow flowers.
+Leaves are light-green, densely pubescent and deeply lobed.
+The leaf will terminate higher up on the leaf stalk and will not clasp the stem.
+Flowers Yellow flowers.
+Pale yellow flowers.
 Yellow flowers that are smaller than canola flowers.

-Canola Brown or oriental mustard Yellow mustard (Brassica napus) (Brassica juncea) (Sinapis alba) Stems Hairless and smooth Hairless and smooth Pubescent with lots of small hairs on the stems and petioles Pods Long narrow pods with a smooth, medium conical peak.
+Canola ( Brassica napus ) Brown or oriental mustard (Brassica juncea) Yellow mustard ( Sinapis alba ) Stems Hairless and smooth Hairless and smooth Pubescent with lots of small hairs on the stems and petioles Pods Long narrow pods with a smooth, medium conical peak.
 Pods are usually positioned at a right angle to the stem.
 Smooth long, conical beaked pods.
 The pods are usually positioned 45° to the stem.
 Pods are long, flat and covered with small hairs.
 Pods are positioned at a right angle to the stem.
 Seeds Seeds are black in colour and spherical to oval in shape.
 They are larger than brown and oriental mustard but smaller than yellow mustard seeds.
-Seeds are reddish brown to dark brown in colour and are 2 mm or less in diameter.
+Brown mustard From the seeds are reddish brown to dark brown in colour and are 2 mm or less in diameter.
 Seeds are spherical or oval in shape.
-Oriental Mustard Seeds are predominately yellow to dark yellow in colour with some seeds light brown to dark brown.
+Oriental Mustard Oriental Mustard Seeds are predominately yellow to dark yellow in colour with some seeds light brown to dark brown.
 Oval in shape with a width of 1.2 to 2 mm and a length of 1.6 to 3 mm.
 Seeds are light creamy yellow to yellow with the occasional seed being light or yellowish brown.
 Seeds are spherical or oval in shape with a diameter of 2 to 3 mm.